AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ### Default Theme

-You can find the **defaultTheme.js** in **binaries** folder in the downloaded AnyChart package.
+You can find the**defaultTheme.js** in **binaries** folder in the downloaded AnyChart package.
 This file can be found in **binaries** folder in the downloaded AnyChart package.
-You **DON'T NEED** to reference this file to use the default theme as it is integrated in the component, so this file is provided only as a reference for a custom theme you may want to create.
+You **DON'T NEED** to reference this file to use the default themeas it is integrated in the component, so this file is providedonly as a reference for a custom theme you may want to create .

-**Note**: the theme you create does not need to contain all settings you see in a default theme - tune only the settings you want to change.
+**Note**: the theme you create does not need tocontain all settings you see in a default theme -  tune only the settings you want to change .

 ### Old Theme